Helping Families Who’ve Lost Loved Ones In Tragic Bus Accidents

 - Loss of consortium (the unique loss of a spouse losing their significant other)

-If you and your family suffer the loss of a loved one in a bus accident, the first step to take is to retain an experienced Seattle wrongful death attorney.
+If you and your family have suffered the loss of a loved one in a bus accident, the first step to take is to retain an experienced Seattle wrongful death attorney.
 Insurance companies may try to take advantage of the confusion and grief you’re experiencing and offer to settle your claim for a fraction of what you deserve.